The Best Studio Headphones For Music Production | The Ultimate Guide

 In some cases it may simply come down to preference, which is often the case with singers.
 Do you have a soft voice?
 Do you sing to a click?
 Do you require a loud playback?
 Questions like this will help you make a logical decision.

 Remember that some models are semi-open which try to offer the best of both worlds.
-However, you will still need to weigh in other factors of their design to determine whether they will suit your needs.
+However, you will still need to weigh in other factors of their design to determine whether they will suit your needs

+Well that about wraps up our studio headphone buying guide.
 Is there anything you feel we have missed?
 What are your favourite headphones for music production?
 Are you using these headphones for mixing?
 Sound design?
 Let us know what’s working for you in the comments below.

 - Best Studio Headphones For Music Production | The Ultimate Guide